seandixit/Big-Tech-Stock-Market-Analysis/README.md

 - Installation of Self-Hosted Integration Runtime.
 - Establishing a connection between Azure Data Factory and the local SQL Server.
-- Setting up a copy pipeline to transfer all tables from the local SQL server to the Azure Data Lake's "bronze" folder.
+- Setting up a copy pipeline to transfer all tables from the local SQL server to the Azure Data Lake's "bronze" container.

 ## Data Transformation
-After ingesting data into the "bronze" folder, it is transformed following the medallion data lake architecture (bronze, silver, gold).
+After ingesting data into the "bronze" container, it is transformed following the medallion data lake architecture (bronze, silver, gold).

-Azure Databricks, using PySpark, is used for these transformations.
-Data initially stored in csv format in the "bronze" folder is converted to the delta format as it progresses to "silver" and "gold".
+Azure Databricks, using PySpark and pandas, is used for these transformations.
+Data initially stored in csv format in the "bronze" container is converted to the delta format as it progresses to "silver" and "gold".
 The delta format allows for access of previous versions of the data when needed.
 The transformation is carried out through 3 Databricks notebooks:
 - mountstorage- mounts the storage
 - bronze-to-silver- to clean data, takes the csv format files from the bronze container, converts into pandas dataframes, unifies header/column names and converts dates from datetime format to date format.
 The dataframes are then loaded into the silver container in delta format.
 - silver-to-gold- takes latest delta file from silver container, converts into pandas dataframe and creates new columns.
 Columns are as follows: 50 day moving average (ma50), 200 day moving average (ma200), previousDayClose, closing price change from previous day (priceChange), closing price percent change (pricePercentChange), volumePreviousDay, volumeChange, and VolumePercentChange.
 Any NA value instances are then dropped, and the transformed dataframes are then loaded into the gold container in delta format.